Updated: Apr 9

 Now, if you pair the efficiency of LED lighting with smart technology…….

 Lighting control, which is a part of building automation or smart homes, allows up to 30% savings.
 Smart technology automatically switches on and off lights when necessary, adapting according to occupancy, preference and brightness.
-Features such as Automatic lighting, Automatic lights off and Automatic brightness can dramatically save you or your business money.
+Features such as Daylight responsive lighting, Automatic lighting and Automatic lights off can dramatically save you or your business money.
 There's also added convenience of being able to control the lighting with your smart phone or smart speaker using Alexa or Google Assistant.

 Automatic lighting - As soon as it gets dark, an automatic feature will ensure that the lights turn on when you walk into a room.